saltyJeff/pointer-prison/README.md

 X11 pointer jail.

 ## Features
-1. On start, locks the mouse pointer to the root screen of the first created window that listens to mouse events.
+1. On start, locks the mouse pointer to the biggest parent screen of the first created window that listens to mouse events.
 2. On right control, frees the mouse
-3. On right control (again), locks the mouse to the root screen of the window with focus
+3. On right control (again), locks the mouse to the biggest parent screen of the window with focus
 4. (repeat step 2)

 ## Usage